praisetompane/mathematics/15_linear_and_multilinear_algebra;matrix_theory/matrix/README.md

 References:
-    Strang, G. 2020.
-MIT RES.18-010.
-A 2020 Vision of Linear Algebra.
-Massachusetts Institute of Technology.
-    Strang, G. 2020.
-MIT RES.18-010.
-A 2020 Vision of Linear Algebra.
-Part 1: The Column Space of a Matrix.
+    - Strang, G. 2020.
+Part 1: The Column Space of a Matrix, MIT RES.18-010 - A 2020 Vision of Linear Algebra.
 Massachusetts Institute of Technology.